Akamemz/MAR-RAPTOR-hybrid-model/src/data_mining/Readme.md

 ### Directory Overview:

-- **Data**: Contains data from BioASQ-training11b data set in JSON foramt
+- **Data**: Contains data from BioASQ-training11b data set in JSON format
-- **RAG results**: Includes retrieval resulsts for each of the RAG piepline in JSON format
+- **RAG results**: Includes retrieval results for each of the RAG pipelines in JSON format
+- **Python files**: Python files that were used in downloading PDFs extracting necessary objects from the BioASQ-training11b dataset

 ### Tree Structure: